arnabs542/Algorithm-and-Data-Structure/doc/Graph.md

 ```

-# Union Find(Connected Component)
+# Connected Component(Union Find, DFS, BFS)

 ## Basic idea
 1. via Union find: Basic idea is to find root/parents of certain node, and union if same parents
-2. have a log complexity way to find root for each node, each node could have
+2. have a log complexity way to find root for each node
 2. DFS/BFS:  from one item(item in vector or point in 2-D matrix)
 	* search all surrounding via DFS/BFS
 	* mark visited(through either some visited mark, or change original value)